LEADS – Windbreaks and Wind Strips

 Who should apply?

-- Projects will focus on planting and maintenance of permanent tree windbreaks or vegetated wind strips, either perennial or seasonal, to control wind erosion.
+- Projects will focus on planting and maintenance of permanent tree windbreaks or vegetated wind strips, either perennial or seasonal.
+Suggested for producers with Farmland Health Check-Ups identifying Farmland Health Challenges in: Wind Erosion, Phosphorus and Organic Matter.

-- Be located within the Lake Erie or Lake St. Clair watersheds
+- Proposed project located within the Lake Erie or Lake St. Clair watersheds

-- Have a completed Farmland Health Check-Up, working with a participating Certified Crop Advisor or Professional Agrologist
+- Completed Farmland Health Check-Up, working with a participating certified crop advisor or professional agrologist

-- Provide a Site sketch or AgMaps output showing the project location
+- Site sketch (hand-drawn or computer generated) or AgMaps output showing the project location

 Eligible activities and expenditures: